AP-Skill-Development-Corporation/AAD-STP-BATCH-15/Assignments.md

 * Add an explicit intent, to read the data from the first activity and display it in the second activity.
 * Add an implicit imtent to another button , by clicking on should navigate you to gmail.

+#### Assignment 6
+* Create an android application to work with textview and scrollview.
+* Add 5 textviews to the application and add some data regarding your interested topics.
+* Make sure every topic include some numbers,mails and links and they have to be displayed with color code : #009624
+* Use auto link option to the textview.

+#### Assignment 7
+* Create an android application to work with recyclerview.
+* Create a row file in which imageview and textview should be vertically alligned.
+* Choose any movies you like from the internet add their images manually and display them in the recyclerview.

 ## Normal

 #### Assignment 1